top of page

 Make a community resilience plan

-The Kent Resilience Forum has developed templates to help you create a community resilience plan, a list of contacts, an incident log and a letter to residents.
+The Kent and Medway Resilience Forum has developed templates to help you create a community resilience plan, a list of contacts, an incident log and a letter to residents.

 If your community decides to create a plan, and you would like more information about the risks in your area, emergency plans in place and the support available, please contact your local district/ borough council emergency planning officer.
 Links to district/borough council websites are available in the 'current partners' section of this site or email your local council emergency planning team listed below: